On this Page, you'll learn:

 Please read carefully:

-- Do NOT take Aspirin, Niacin, Vitamin E and/or Ibuprofen, omega-3, unless medically necessary, 48-72 hours prior to the procedure.
+Do NOT take Aspirin, Niacin, Vitamin E, Ibuprofen, omega-3 or fish oil unless medically necessary, 48-72 hours prior to the procedure.
 (Tylenol or acetaminophen is okay!)

-The following treatments should be avoided within four weeks of the procedure:
+The following treatments should be avoided within 2-4 weeks of the procedure:

 If you have any questions about these restrictions, please give us a call!
 We're happy to help.

 Microblading post-care is very important to the appearance and longevity of your new eyebrows.
-Do not let any water, lotion, soap, or makeup touch your eyebrow area during the first 3 days after your procedure.
+Do not let any water, lotion, soap, or makeup touch your eyebrow area during the first 7 days after your procedure.
+Apply healing ointment sparingly 2 to 3 times a day as needed.
+Please be careful not to bury your eyebrows into your pillow while your sleeping.
+We recommend sleeping on your back if possible.
+No exercise or increased sweating for 7 days.

-- Touching of the eyebrow area except for when rinsing and applying the post-care cream with a cotton swab
+Touching of the eyebrow area except for when rinsing and applying the post-care cream with clean hands or a Qtip

 During the shower, keep your face away from the showerhead or take a bath.

-Itching and flaking may appear during the first seven days post-microblading procedure.
+Itching and flaking may appear during the first seven to 14 days post-microblading procedure.
+Do not itch or pick microbladed area.
+You may tap lightly with your finger tip to alleviate any itching.
 However, experience has shown that by following these after-care instructions, these symptoms may quickly disappear.

 If you have any unexpected problems with the healing of the skin, please contact Boudoir Beauty Bar to discuss further instructions.